-New York courts are permitted, either on a motion by a party or their own initiative, to impose sanctions for frivolous conduct (as defined in 22 N.Y.C.R.R. § 130-1.1) in the form of costs and reasonable attorney fees.
+New York courts are permitted, either on their own initiative or pursuant to a motion filed by a party, to impose sanctions for frivolous conduct (as defined in 22 N.Y.C.R.R. § 130-1.1) in the form of costs and reasonable attorney fees.
 22 N.Y.C.R.R. §§ 130-1.1, 130-1.2.
 Courts may also impose sanctions if a party fails to comply with an order compelling discovery.
 CPLR 3126.
 The court also has the power to hold parties in civil contempt pursuant to New York Judiciary Law § 753.

 6.4 Do the courts in your jurisdiction have the power to strike out part of a statement of case or dismiss a case entirely?
-If so, in what circumstances?
+If so, at what stage and in what circumstances?

 Upon motion, courts in New York have the power to dismiss all or part of a case under certain circumstances.
 See CPLR 3211.
-Cases may also be dismissed for want of prosecution, either on motion or at the court's own initiative.
+Cases can also be dismissed for want of prosecution, either on motion or at the court's own initiative.
 CPLR 3216.

-Courts are permitted to strike "scandalous or prejudicial matter unnecessarily inserted in a pleading" upon motion by a party.
+Courts are also permitted to strike "scandalous or prejudicial matter unnecessarily inserted in a pleading" upon motion by a party.
 CPLR 3024.